inaka/guidelines/README.md

 #### Operations:

-* Sets up all required environments and hardware for client projects, including web hooks for Hipchat).
+* Sets up all required environments and hardware for client projects (including web hooks for Hipchat).
 * Needs to make sure all projects use the standard tools (e. g.
 Jenkins, logstash, pingdom, monit, etc.).